 Eye disorders: acute myopia and acute angle closure glaucoma (see Warnings).

 Hematologic: Aplastic anemia, agranulocytosis, leukopenia, hemolytic anemia, thrombocytopenia.

 Hypersensitivity: Anaphylactic reactions, necrotizing angitis (vasculitis and cutaneous vasculitis), respiratory distress including pneumonitis and pulmonary edema, photosensitivity, fever, urticaria, rash, purpura.

 Metabolic: Electrolyte imbalance (see Precautions), hyperglycemia, glycosuria, hyperuricemia.

 Nervous system/psychiatric: Vertigo, paresthesias, dizziness, headache, restlessness.

 Renal: Renal failure, renal dysfunction, interstitial nephritis (see Warnings).

 Digestive: Gastric bleeding, ulceration, gastritis, diarrhea and cramping, nausea, vomiting.

-Endocrine: Gynecomastia (see PRECAUTIONS), inability to achieve or maintain erection, irregular menses or amenorrhea, postmenopausal bleeding.
+Reproductive: Gynecomastia (see Precautions), inability to achieve or maintain erection, irregular menses or amenorrhea, postmenopausal bleeding, breast pain.
 Carcinoma of the breast has been reported in patients taking spironolactone but a cause and effect relationship has not been established.